PatrickChen928/en/You-Dont-Know-JS/scope & closures/Chapter1-en.md

 In a traditional compiled-language process, a chunk of source code, your program, will undergo typically three steps before it is executed, roughly called "compilation":

 - **Tokenizing/Lexing**: breaking up a string of characters into meaningful (to the language) chunks, called tokens.
 For instance, consider the program: `var a = 2;`.
 This program would likely be broken up into the following tokens: `var, a, =, 2, and ;`.
 Whitespace may or may not be persisted as a token, depending on whether it's meaningful or not.

+- **Parsing**: taking a stream (array) of tokens and turning it into a tree of nested elements, which collectively represent the grammatical structure of the program.
+This tree is called an "AST" (Abstract Syntax Tree).

+The tree for `var a = 2;` might start with a top-level node called VariableDeclaration, with a child node called Identifier (whose value is a), and another child called AssignmentExpression which itself has a child called NumericLiteral (whose value is 2).